Warhol Design Project

 Next, use the eraser tool to remove any hard edges.
 Make sure the hardness is set to 0%.

 Transform (CTRL+T) the bolt of lightning to which ever way you like.

-I’ve tweaked mine a little bit more; adding glows, reducing brightness, and etc. This is my final image.
+It can be tweaked a little bit more; adding glows, reducing brightness, and etc. This is the final image.

 When Cows fly...tutorial

 For today's walkthrough, we're going to show you how to make a cow fly in just a couple of quick and simple steps.
 Read on to find out...

 Separate the legs, the tails, and the head from the body.